Lucaweihs/SEMID/README.md

 ## Identifiability of latent factor graphs
-The latent-factor half-trek criterion (LF-HTC) is a sufficient criterion to check generic identifiability in directed graphical models with explicit latent variables.
+The latent-factor half-trek criterion (LF-HTC) by Barber, Drton, Sturma and Weihs (2022) is a sufficient criterion to check generic identifiability in directed graphical models with explicitly modeled latent variables.
 We created a LatentDigraph class to represent such graphs.
 ```
 > # Latent digraphs are specified by their directed adjacency matrix L
 > library(SEMID)